-Filmmaker’s Foundation Certificate
+About the Filmmaker’s Foundation Certificate

 Week 1: Writing for Low Budget Films

-- Writing on a low budget
+- Writing for low budget films

-- Creating characters that grab audience attention
+- Creating characters that grab the audience’s attention

 - Essentials of screen dialogue